 Magnificent Bastard: The Joker using incredibly meticulous planning and master manipulation in order to break up the Bat-Family.
 And it works.

 Narm: In Batman #16 Joker at one point dramatically in a one page spread yells for Batman to "Sit.
 [His] Ass.
 Down!"
 Only for the word "ass" to be censored, in a series that involves the Joker wearing his decomposing face as a mask, as well as beating a child on-panel.

 Lots of the Joker's lines come across as this.

-If you don't find it Nightmare Fuel, then Joker wearing his own face as a mask comes off as really dumb and trying way too hard to be freaky.
+Joker wearing his own face as a mask can come off as really dumb and trying way too hard to be freaky.

 Squick: Joker got his face back, and he's used a belt to wear it like a grotesque mask.
 He wears it upside at one point, with his eyes visible from it's mouth and vice versa.
 Towards the end of the story it even begins to rot.

 They Wasted a Perfectly Good Plot: The aftermath of the story was swiftly forgotten about less than two months later, with the fallout of Damian Wayne's death in the unrelated Batman Inc. #8 taking precedence in the Batman books.
 Nightwing and Red Hood & the Outlaws were the only two titles directly affected, with Nightwing relocating to Chicago after his Trauma Conga Line and Red Hood choosing to have his memories erased because of how much the Joker has affected his life, whilst Teen Titans and Batgirl carried on as if nothing had happened.

 A criticism of the time was that the reason the event couldn't work in the first place is because, as of the New 52, there was no real family to 'kill' and Batman had turned from being an Informed Loner into an actual loner.